jordi-pujol/wwanHotspot/README.md

    ```
 # Operation

-At start the daemon will look once for a HotSpot.
+At start wwanHotspot will look once for a HotSpot.
 Also will look for availability of another HotSpot after disconnection.

 Automatically receives an scan signal when the HotSpot is disconnected, wwanHotspot deactivates the interface and maintains AP allways up.